stevenwalton/624-Final/README.md

 and the program will display the output of each file and at the end will report the number of failed programs out of the total number of programs that were run.

+Note: The pass rate that is shown only shows programs that do not error out.
+It does not show that the programs have the correct output.

 ## Authors
 ---------
 Project by Steven Walton, He He (贺赫), and Priya Kudva.
 Team: Thunder Hamsters